 But did you know that meltdowns are not unique to autism?

 What are meltdowns?

-Put simply, a meltdown is a state of neurological chaos where the brain and nervous system overheat and stop working properly.
-It’s called that because it’s the body’s equivalent to a meltdown in a nuclear power plant, in which the fuel in the reactor core becomes so hot that it melts and releases energy.
+Put simply, a meltdown is a state of neurological chaos where the brain and nervous system are unable to cope with incoming information and demands.
+They overheat, which causes them to stop working properly.
+It’s called a meltdown because it’s the body’s equivalent to what happens in a nuclear power plant when the fuel in the reactor core becomes so hot that it melts and releases energy.